 - SAIDI System Average Interruption Duration Index is an important feature of a reliable distribution system is recovering from power outages as quickly as possible.
-The utility must track the average length of time, in hours, that its customers have experienced a power outage over the past year. - SAIDI = Sum of all interruptions durations / Average number of customers served. - Beginning with the 2016 Scorecard, the OEB has revised the methodology used to calculate the System Reliability reporting to exclude the impact of Major Events.
-This revision also involves a restatement of the distributor-specific 5-year System Reliability targets to remove the impact of prior years' Major Events. - NPEI's 2019 average number of hours that power to a customer was interrupted is 2.03 (2018 = 1.98).
-NPEI's target for 2019 is an average duration index of less than 2.58, which is NPEI's 5-year average SAIDI for 2010 2014 (i.e. the 5 years prior to NPEI's last OEB-approved Cost-of-Service Rate Application), excluding the impact of Major Events. - NPEI reviews the indices regularly to identify negative trends in feeder performance related to a re-occurring outage cause.
+The utility must track the average length of time, in hours, that its customers have experienced a power outage over the past year. - SAIDI = Sum of all interruptions durations / Average number of customers served. - NPEI's 2020 average number of hours that power to a customer was interrupted is 2.15 (2019 = 2.03).
+NPEI's target for 2020 is an average duration index of less than 1.79, which is NPEI's 5-year average SAIDI for 2015 2019, excluding the impact of Loss of Supply and Major Events. - One significant factor contributing to the average number and average duration of interruptions in 2020 are outages due to a wind storm that impacted the Niagara region on November 15th, 2020, which affected 14,561 of NPEI's customers.
+Excluding the impact of the outages due to the wind storm would result in a 2020 SAIDI result of 1.62. - The Industry Average SAIDI in Ontario for 2020, excluding Loss of Supply and Major Events, is 2.72 (per the OEB's 2020 Yearbook of Electricity Distributors). - NPEI reviews the indices regularly to identify negative trends in feeder performance related to a re-occurring outage cause.
 In order to protect the system from foreign interference, NPEI has implemented a number of preventative measures.
 These include installation of wild life protection on equipment as well as increased spacing between exposed contact points to lower the likelihood of animal contact.
 For example, in 2019 the Murray TS 3M27 feeder was retrofitted with such wild life protection.
 To counter the effects of lightning, NPEI has installed additional lightning protection in areas that are prone to lightning strikes.
 For example, in 2018 lightning protection was increased on the Vineland DS 4501F1 feeder.
-To mitigate the negative effect of tree contacts on the system, NPEI has implemented tree trimming program along with the use of insulated tree wire in areas of high tree density.
-In addition, NPEI has completed a number of capital projects in recent years that provide a second source of supply to areas impacted by frequent outages. - NPEI will continue to trend feeder performance and evaluate technical alternatives to correct deficiencies.
+In 2020, NPEI installed auto-ranging fault indicators on the Vineland DS 4501F1 feeder to assist in locating the cause of outages.
+This feeder has significant tree exposure and feeder length.
+Installing the fault indicators at strategic locations speeds up the process of patrolling the line and fault finding.
+During 2021, NPEI is piloting a project to install smart fault indicators that utilize NPEI's WiMax infrastructure to automatically communicate the locations seeing faults to NPEI's SCADA system.
+This will assist in identifying outage causes soon and reducing outage durations. - To mitigate the negative effect of tree contacts on the system, NPEI has implemented tree trimming program along with the use of insulated tree wire in areas of high tree density.
+In addition, NPEI has completed a number of capital projects in recent years that provide a second source of supply to areas impacted by frequent outages.

+- NPEI will continue to trend feeder performance and evaluate technical alternatives to correct deficiencies.
 NPEI also has recurring programs directed at reliability improvements.
 For example, there is a multi-year project that targets air insulated switchgear in areas susceptible to contamination.
 These units contribute to SAIDI, SAIFI and momentary outages and are prioritized for replacement based on risk analysis.
-NPEI has a recurring annual capital expenditure to replace these suspect units.

-• NPEI continues to view reliability of electricity service as a high priority for its customers.
+NPEI has a recurring annual capital expenditure to replace these suspect units. - NPEI continues to view reliability of electricity service as a high priority for its customers.
 NPEI's senior management team's commitment to review the worst performing feeders on a regular basis for the opportunity to improve reliability will ensure customers continue to receive high value from their electricity service.